 *When selecting diagnosis codes, providers should consult a current ICD-10-CM manual and always select the most appropriate diagnosis code(s) with the highest level of detail to describe a patient’s actual condition.

-For eligible patients with commercial or private insurance (including healthcare exchanges).*
+Co-pay responsibility for IDHIFA is reduced to $25 (subject to annual benefit limits) for eligible patients with commercial or private insurance (including healthcare exchanges).*

-For qualified patients who are uninsured or underinsured.†
+IDHIFA may be available at no cost for qualified patients who are uninsured or underinsured.†

 Celgene Patient Support® can provide information about financial assistance for transportation costs to and from medical appointments.